Google Earth: Google Sky

 Google Sky is a feature that was introduced in Google Earth 4.2 on August 22, 2007, in a browser-based application on March 13, 2008, and to Android smartphones, with augmented reality features.
 Google Sky allows users to view stars and other celestial bodies.
 It was produced by Google through a partnership with the Space Telescope Science Institute (STScI) in Baltimore, the science operations center for the Hubble Space Telescope.
-Dr. Alberto Conti and his co-developer Dr. Carol Christian of STScI planned to add the public images from 2007, as well as color images of all of the archived data from Hubble's Advanced Camera for Surveys.
+Alberto Conti and his co-developer Carol Christian of STScI planned to add the public images from 2007, as well as color images of all of the archived data from Hubble's Advanced Camera for Surveys.
 Then-newly released Hubble pictures were added to the Google Sky program as soon as they were issued.

 New features such as multi-wavelength data, positions of major satellites and their orbits as well as educational resources are provided to the Google Earth community and also through Christian and Conti's website for Sky.
 Also visible on Sky mode are constellations, stars, galaxies, and animations depicting the planets in their orbits.
 A real-time Google Sky mashup of recent astronomical transients, using the VOEvent protocol, is provided by the VOEventNet collaboration.
 Other programs similar to Google Sky include Microsoft WorldWide Telescope and Stellarium.